U.S. budget deal could complicate plans to close Guantanamo

 The budget deal addressed the spending issue by raising caps for domestic programs as well as defense, removing what lawmakers called Obama’s main concern about the NDAA.

-“He had concerns about Guantanamo,” said Representative Steny Hoyer, the number two Democrat in the House of Representatives.
+“He had concerns about Guantanamo,” said Representative Steny Hoyer, the No. 2 Democrat in the House of Representatives.
 “But the major concern was that they were using (the war funds) and not doing anything for the non-defense.”

 Democratic and Republican aides said they expected the defense bill would eventually be rewritten to reflect the budget deal, raising the question of whether Obama would veto it again over Guantanamo.